 - Integration (v.) to render something whole, bring together the parts of -

 Integration is one of the most important aspects of doing deep inner work.
 The period following an expanded or nonordinary state of consciousness offers a window of opportunity to examine and interpret what emerged and then work to bring these insights into your daily life.
 Living your way to a new state of being.

-If you’ve had experiences with non-ordinary states of consciousness and/or psychedelics, I can help you make meaning, process difficult aspects or "bad trips", and find ways to take the insights into your daily life.
+If you’ve had experiences with non-ordinary states of consciousness and/or psychedelics, I can help you make meaning, find ways to take the insights into your daily life, and process difficult aspects or "bad trips".

 That is the true beauty of these experiences,